sm-operator/sapcp-operator/README.md

 [Back to top](#sapcp-operator)

-## Using the SAP CP Service Operator
+## Using the SAP BTP Service Operator

 #### Step 1: Creating a Service Instance

-1. To create an instance of an SAP CP service, first create a `ServiceInstance` custom resource file:
+1. To create an instance of an SAP BTP service, first create a `ServiceInstance` custom resource file:

 ```yaml
     apiVersion: services.cloud.sap.com/v1alpha1